-In 2015-16 Beverly Hills High School offered advanced placement courses for those students seeking to qualify for college credit.
+In 2016-17 Beverly Hills High School offered advanced placement courses for those students seeking to qualify for college credit.
 Sophomores, juniors, and seniors achieving a score of three, four, or five on the final AP exams qualify for college credit at most of the nation's colleges.

-Advanced Placement Courses Offered and Student Participation Rates 2015-16
+Number of Advanced Placement Courses Offered 2016-17

 Courses % of Students Enrolled in AP Courses

+Art 1 N/A

 Computer Education 1 N/A

 English 2 N/A

 Foreign Language 2 N/A

 Math 3 N/A

 Science 4 N/A

 Social Science 5 N/A

-Totals 19 30.3%
+Totals 18 32.4%

 Note: Cells with N/A values do not require data.
+Where there are student course enrollments of at least one student.